-Pocket-lint) - For at least a decade, Apple has been working on augmented reality and virtual reality technologies.
+(Pocket-lint) - For at least a decade, Apple has been working on augmented reality and virtual reality technologies.

 Apple supposedly has a secret research unit comprised of hundreds of employees who are working on multiple virtual and augmented reality headset prototypes.
 Here's everything you need to know.

 When will Apple Glasses arrive?

-This is hard to pinpoint exactly when Apple Glasses will arrive due to conflicting reports last year.
-Predictions were pointing to 2022.
+It's hard to pinpoint exactly when Apple Glasses will arrive due to conflicting reports.
+Many predictions so far still point to 2022, or early 2023.
 In early 2021, reports suggested that the company is set to enter the "second phase of development".
-And again in early 2021, it emerged, via a detailed Bloomberg report, that Apple will most likely introduce a niche VR headset before a pair of AR glasses appear.
+Around the same time, it emerged - via a detailed Bloomberg report - that Apple will most likely introduce a niche VR headset before a pair of AR glasses appear.
 This could be as early as 2022.

 Conversely, back in July 2019, DigiTimes claimed Apple halted development on all its headsets.
 The team developing the prototypes was apparently dissolved and reassigned to other products.
 At the same time, it's been claimed Apple moved Kim Vorrath, a software executive, over to the augmented reality headset division to bring "order" to the team.

 Vorrath's hiring indicates Apple has not killed its AR headset team, as previously thought.
 References to an AR headset were also found in iOS 13 - supposedly codenamed Garta.
 Code in the latest version of Xcode further indicates Apple is developing an AR headset.
 There are even references to codenamed test devices.

 And after having previously also claimed that the headset will reportedly enter mass production by the end of 2019 and might launch in early 2020, Apple analyst Ming-Chi Kuo suggested in May 2020 that they won't launch until 2022 at the earliest.
 Most recently he revised that expectation to a more precise date - mid-2022.
 Reports in April 2022, though, indicated that 2023 is now a more likely window.